Table of Contents

 My American Bobtails constantly remind me that their beautiful appearance is just the wrapping for their amazing personalities.
 I’ve found these cats combine that wild, rugged look with the sweetest, most loving temperament you could ask for.
 This perfect balance makes them fit into almost any family.

-The nickname "golden retrievers of the feline world" fits my Bobtails perfectly!
+The nickname fits my Bobtails perfectly!
 They’re incredibly affectionate and gentle.
-What I love most is how they bond with our entire family – not just me as their primary caretaker.
+What I love most is how they bond with our entire family — not just me as their primary caretaker.
+Breed guides from Purina and VCA describe the same friendly, people-oriented temperament.

 Unlike my previous Persian who was happy alone for hours, my Bobtails get visibly sad when left by themselves too long.
-They chat with me constantly through adorable trills, chirps, and clicking sounds when they’re excited or curious about something.
+They chat with me constantly through adorable trills, chirps, and clicking sounds when they’re excited or curious about something — a trait also noted by The Spruce Pets.

 Intelligence and trainability

 My Bobtails are probably the smartest cats I’ve ever owned.
 Teaching them tricks is surprisingly easy compared to other breeds.
-My female Bobtail:
+They leash-walk, play fetch, and solve puzzle toys quickly.
+Their problem-solving reputation shows up across multiple sources, including PetMD’s breed overview.

 How they interact with children and other pets